iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     OK(())
     ```

-8. In the `mod.rs` file, add the following to expose this function to the rest of your project
+8. In the `mod.rs` file, add the following to expose this module to the rest of your project

     ```rust
     pub mod announce;